mouseless/baked/unreleased.md

 - `Documentation` feature is refactored into coding styles and removed completely
 - `Authentication` feature is now a multi-feature
+- Not null parameters throw bad request when null value is received

 ## Bugfixes